mattbeyer/MBCTest/README.txt

 Goto:
 Number, Four Operations, Integers, Addition.
-Select products from "My Products"
+Click on a product from "My Products"

 Click on Cart
 Click on Proceed to Checkout.